jmcnally17/metroid-invaders/README.md

 - The player may only have 1 Laser on the screen at any given time, meaning once the player fires the Laser, they must wait for the Laser to reach the top of the window or collide with a Metroid for them to be able to fire again
 - The Metroids move horizontally until they reach the side of the window, at which point they move down a level.
 Then, they move horizontally back in the other direction before moving down again and continuing this cycle
 - Once the player has eliminated all the Metroids, the game moves onto the next level where the Metroids start their movement pattern one vertical level below their starting position of the previous level
-- If the Laser Cannon is hit by one of the Metroids' lasers, the player's lives decrease by 1
+- If the Gunship is hit by one of the Metroids' lasers, the player's lives decrease by 1
 - The game is over when at least one of the Metroids that are alive reaches the bottom of the window or the player runs out of lives.
-This position that the bottom of the Metroid needs to reach is 48 pixels above the top of the Laser Cannon
+This position that the bottom of the Metroid needs to reach is 48 pixels above the top of the Gunship

 <p align="center">
   <img src="./public/images/gameplay.png" width="70%">
 </p>

 <p align="center">
-  <b>Fig.1 -</b> A screenshot of the game window with the Laser Cannon at the bottom of the board, firing the Laser at the grid of Metroids above while dodging the Metroid lasers.
+  <b>Fig.1 -</b> A screenshot of the game window with the Gunship at the bottom of the board, firing the Laser at the grid of Metroids above while dodging the Metroid lasers.
 Ridley (sprite yet to be updated) can also be seen hovering above the grid of Invaders.
 The player's score can be seen in the top left hand corner with the number of lives left in the top right hand corner
 </p>

 <p align="center">